privateboss0/AppArmor_Kali_Linux/README.md

 HARDWARE TESTED

--Raspberry pi5, so I cannot guarantee this would work for a different hardware
+-Raspberry pi5, so no cannot guarantee this would work with a different hardware